soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 ## Supervised users

 Before you start using supervision, you'll need to determine who will have their communications reviewed.
 In the policy, you'll use user email addresses to identify individuals or groups of people to supervise.
+You also have the ability to exclude specific users or groups from supervision that are included within a supervised group or a list of groups.

 All users monitored by supervision policies must have either an Office 365 Enterprise E3 license with the Advanced Compliance add-on or be included in an Office 365 Enterprise E5 subscription.
 If you don't have an existing Enterprise E5 plan and want to try supervision, you can [sign up for a trial of Office 365 Enterprise E5](https://go.microsoft.com/fwlink/p/?LinkID=698279).

 ## Reviewers

 When you create a supervision policy, you'll also determine who will perform the reviews of the messages of the supervised users.
 In the policy, you'll use user email addresses to identify individuals or groups of people to review supervised communications.

 ## Supervised user and reviewer groups